 With Google Maps WD you can create beautiful, responsive and highly configurable Google Maps just as easy as ABC.
 The plugins have a very intuitive and straightforward interface with a live preview functionality, which lets you create and customize the maps in real time and instantly see the changes you make.
 It features a built-in icon maker to help you create custom markers and comes with store locator and get directions functionalities, unique map themes and skins, and a wide range of customization options.

 It is listed under "WordPress" > "WordPress Plugins".
-The name of the author is 10Web.
-It is published by WordPress Plugin Repository.
-It was first get published on April 28, 2016.
+It is developed by 10Web.
+The name of the publisher is WordPress Plugin Repository.
+It was first get available on April 28, 2016.
 On April 30, 2019, it was last get upgraded.

 Theme Check plugin provides a straightforward and easy way for testing your website for WordPress standards and compatibility issues.
 It uses the same theme review practices that WordPress uses for theme submissions.
 The plugin has a very simple and straightforward admin area, where you can run tests and check the test results.
 It’s actually an excellent way to make sure your theme is up to date with the latest WordPress standards.

 It is listed under "WordPress" > "WordPress Plugins".
-It is developed by Otto42, Pross.
+The author name is Otto42, Pross.
 It is available at WordPress Plugin Repository.
-It was first get available on June 09, 2018.
-It was last get updated on May 13, 2019.
+It was first get released on June 09, 2018.
+It was last get upgraded on May 13, 2019.

 As the name suggests, Simple Membership plugin provides an easy way to add a membership functionality to your blog.
 With its help, you can protect your content and make it accessible only to your site members.
 You can set up unlimited membership levels and protect your posts from non-member viewing.
 Membership levels are easily configured based on the specifications you choose, such as free or paid memberships.
 You can assign membership levels to your posts and pages directly from the WordPress editor.
 The plugin supports membership payments via Stripe and records all of them so that you can later view them.

 It is listed under "WordPress" > "WordPress Plugins".
-The name of the author is Smp7, Wp.insider.
-It is published by WordPress Plugin Repository.
-It was first get available on May 30, 2014.
-It was last get upgraded on May 18, 2019.
+The author name is Smp7, Wp.insider.
+The publisher is WordPress Plugin Repository.
+It was first get released on May 30, 2014.
+It was last get updated on July 09, 2019.

 Simple Download Monitor